bubtroniq/weather-app/README.md

 - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](weather-app-bubtroniq.vercel.app)

-## Bugs

-- Alot of trial and error fetching both API's and displaying data on the go modifying DOM structure.
-- Had to setTimeout() on the changeBackground function to fix background picture in one click, otherwise 2 click requierd in order to set the proper background definded in switch statement.
-- Lots of issues with retrievieng coordinates from data object
-- After first search map is not updating with new coordinates
-- Alot of errors to be managed when fetching API data.
-- Background picture that is changing regarding description message needs fixing on mobile view.
-- On second+ search map is not updating the new location
-- Markers from previous searches will remain pinned

 ### Local Deployment
 This project can be cloned or forked in order to make a local copy on your own system.